 During His earthly ministry, Jesus declared that the kingdom of God, the spiritual government of God, had come.
 “Now when He was asked by the Pharisees when the kingdom of God would come, He answered them and said, ‘The kingdom of God does not come with observation; nor will they say, ‘See here!’ or ‘See there!’
 For indeed, the kingdom of God is within you” (Luke 17:21 New King James Version).

-Two similar terms Kingdom of God and Kingdom of heaven are used in the books of Matthew, Mark, Luke and John to express the same thing.
+Two similar terms the kingdom of God and the kingdom of heaven are used in the books of Matthew, Mark, Luke, and John to express the same thing.
 However, only Matthew uses both.
-Mark, Luke and John mention only Kingdom of God.
+Mark, Luke, and John mention only the kingdom of God.
 But in Matthew 19:23-24, the two terms are used interchangeably.

 Everything that Jesus did in his earthly ministry was a manifestation of the kingdom of God on earth, which showed that He is the Messiah.
 From the prison, John the Baptist sent two of his disciples to ask Jesus, “Are You the Coming One, or do we look for another?”
 (Matthew 11:2 New King James Version).
 Jesus replied, “Go and tell John the things which you hear and see: The blind see and the lame walk; the lepers are cleansed and the deaf hear; the dead are raised up and the poor have the gospel preached to them.
 And blessed is he who is not offended because of Me” (verses 4-6 New King James Version).